There are a couple of ways for event owners to track and manage who is coming to an event. This help articles covers the following:

 - Each ticket is a single line in the spreadsheet so you can see all the details for each guest (Whereas in some systems the purchaser can only add one set of comments for a total purchase, not per guest.
 That means in other systems that it may not be easy to specify exactly which guest has a nut allergy or wants vegan food etc).

 - If the purchaser is not a Classlist member their email address appears in the spreadsheet and on the Classlist guest list.
-Guest checkout purchasers get e-tickets and reminders automatically.
+Guest checkout purchasers get e-tickets automatically.

 - The classes of the children of Classlist members are auto filled in the spreadsheet to make it easy for you to know who is coming.
 For guest checkout purchasers we don't have this information so it will not show in the spreadsheet unless they registered after buying a ticket.